-A narcissist rage is a fit of intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼
+A narcissist’s rage is a fit of intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼

 Anger is a common emotion that most of us usually feel when there is some form of annoyance or displeasure.
 We can often cry when we’ve been hurt, exploited, mistreated.
-We can feel defensive that racing heart, saying things that we don’t mean, often feeling remorseful, guilty afterwards and then making it up to the narcissist￼.
+We can feel defensive, racing heart, saying things that we don’t mean, often feeling remorseful and guilty afterwards and then making it up to the narcissist￼.

-Narcissists will provoke anger within us to cause that reactive abuse so that they can then shift the blame so they can remove any feelings of shame because we are the ones that are feeling accountable and responsible.
+Narcissists will provoke anger within us to cause that reactive abuse so that they can then shift the blame so they can remove any feelings of shame because we are the ones who are feeling accountable and responsible.
 We work harder to please the narcissist￼.

-A narcissist will put you under things like and provoke feelings with us as such as.
+A narcissist will put you in many stressful situations and provoke feelings with us as such as.

 - Frustration. ￼￼￼￼￼￼

 When we are feeling this way, it is effortless for us to feel anger when narcissists provoke us.
-Our voice may change, we might get loud, we may cry, and we may say words that we regret.
+Our voices may change, we might get loud, we may cry, and we may say words that we regret.

 Often this is all a narcissist needs to blame us.
 Saying that we are overreacting or that we have that we need help, ￼as we hold ourselves accountable for our behaviour, we believe them.
 This then distracts us from their behaviour, leaving us changing who we are and working harder to please them. ￼￼

 The narcissist’s rage.

 Rage is often disproportionate to the given situation. ￼

 Rage is when a narcissist feels like we have questioned their reality, their self-serving illusion of entitlement, grandiosity superiority.
 It is for a moment brought into question of their actual reality versus ￼their illusion when they ￼feel inadequate, shame or vulnerable￼.
 They have to regain control feel better within themselves.

 A narcissist often rages when. ￼￼￼

 - They feel like their entitlement got questioned and then not getting their own way￼.